HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 #### Reason #2: Performing analysis

 The second reason this cartographer needed to download the data, is because they wanted to make a point about places where there were large pockets of mobility-impaired citizens over a ten-minute walking distance from a train station.
-This required using both datasets together with desktop GIS analysis functions to yield mappable results.
+This required using both datasets together with analysis tools to create the distance buffers.

 #### Reason #3: Custom styling the map